-If you’re wondering when you’ll stop feeling nervous about how a home staging project will come together, you should
+If you’re wondering when you’ll stop feeling nervous about how a home staging project will come together, you should know that you may always feel that way and that if you do, you’re completely normal!

 You’ll never be able to anticipate every problem or surprise that could come up and it’s impossible to see how your staging design ideas will all come together until you’re completely done.

-Like how I once rented an armchair that wouldn’t fit up the client’s narrow staircase because the legs didn’t unscrew.
-Or the time I took two drapery panels out of their packages to discover one had been mislabeled and was 14 inches too short a mere hour before the photos were due to be taken of the property.
+Or the time I took two drapery panels out of their packages to discover one had been mislabeled and was 14 inches too short a mere hour before the photos were due to be taken of the property!
+Now I open the packages ahead of time.

-Most live performers feel nervous before a show even if they’ve been touring for years but once they’re onstage they’re fine.
 Think of the moment that a home staging project comes together as “show time.”
 You’ll see that it always comes together and that you always feel anxious until that moment.

 Home stagers, I would love to hear your stories of a time when you felt particularly nervous about a project.
 Or tell us about some surprises that happened during a staging project and how you handled them.
 If there’s a lot of participation, I’ll take your comments and turn them into an article!

-Debra Gould, The Staging Diva®
+Debra Gould, The Staging Diva says

 This is so reassuring to me as well!
 I get a little nervous before each new job, although I love meeting people and walking through their houses to see what needs to be done to make each one more sellable.
 My bigger problem is when I take home all the photos to write up my report, and start agonizing over some of the smaller changes — like right now, I’m debating whether to recommend a new comforter for the bed (that currently has just a sage green blanket on it), or just stick with my walk-through recommendation of buying pillow shams and decorative pillows to dress up the bed.
 And should I recommend new curtains — the current ones are OK, but they are flowered sheers that the owner was happily telling me about because she bought them recently.
 A little too grandmotherly, I think, and she’s a young woman.
 If everyone was happy to spend money, this would all be no problem!
 But everyone these days seems particularly anxious about finances, and I always hesitate to recommend changes that WILL make a difference, but are not priorities.
 Any thoughts?